cljs/api/README.md

 <tr><td>
 :warning: __Markdown File generation requires a case-sensitive file system__

-If you're just trying to generate the autodocs.edn file, you can ignore this.
+If you're just trying to generate the cljs-api.edn file, you can ignore this.
 Otherwise, the per-symbol markdown ref files will overwrite one another if they have the same name when case is ignored by the file system.
 For example, `cljs.core_cons.md` and `cljs.core_Cons.md` will clobber one another on Windows